 - Do you need a power socket?
 (Choose a window seat to bag one of these!)

-- Would you prefer the peace of a quiet carriage, where passengers are asked not to use mobiles.
+- Would you prefer the peace of a quiet carriage, where passengers are asked not to use mobile phones?

-Check whether there are any significant events happening on the day you want to travel.
-A big sports event or concert can make for a crowded and potentially rowdy train (especially for big football fixtures).
+Check whether any significant events are happening on the day you want to travel.
+A big sports event or concert can make for a crowded and rowdy train (especially for big football fixtures).
 I avoid travelling on these services wherever possible.

 If you’re driving to your departure station, don’t assume you’ll find a parking space, especially at busy commuter stations.
-Train station parking is at a premium and it might be all used up by 8 am.
+Train station parking is often at a premium, and it might be all used up by 8 am.
 It could also be pretty pricey!

-2. Allow Plenty of Time time to Get to the Station
+Allow Plenty of Time Time to Get to the Station

-I can’t tell you how many times I’ve thought I had plenty of time to catch a train, then ended up sprinting for it at the last minute!
+I can’t tell you how often I thought I had plenty of time to catch a train; then I sprinted for it at the last minute!
 Britain’s traffic can scupper the best-laid plans, and so can the frequently delayed public transport.
 No matter how you plan to get to the station, make sure you have plenty of time to arrive stress-free.

 One of the first things I learned about how to travel by train in the UK was that baggage trolleys are about as rare as hen’s teeth at UK train stations.
 There are rarely any porters, and many stations don’t have elevators.
-If you’re very lucky, some kind soul might help you heft your bag onto the train, but don’t expect it.
+If you’re very lucky, some kind soul might help you heft your bag onto the train, but never expect it.

-On most trains in the UK, there is a step up from the platform to the train, which can be tricky with a large bag!
+There is a step up from the platform to the train on most trains in the UK, which can be tricky with a large bag!
 Travelling with more than one large bag is a complete nightmare – my advice is not to do it!

 It’s all too easy to get on the wrong train.
 I once boarded a train from Birmingham International station that I thought was going west to Shrewsbury.
-According to the departures board in the station, I was on the right platform, but I didn’t realise there had been a platform change announcement; I ended up travelling on a non-stopping service south instead to a town in Wales I can’t even pronounce!
-One little mistake added 4 hours to my journey.
+According to the departures board in the station, I was on the right platform, but I didn’t realise there had been a platform change announcement – I ended up travelling on a non-stopping service south instead to a tiny town in mid-Wales I can’t even pronounce!
+One little mistake added more than 4 hours to my journey.

 If in doubt – ask the staff – they are there to help you!

 British Rail sandwiches used to be a standing joke in this country, but time has moved on, and the food served on trains has improved a little.
 The problem is that you can’t guarantee the food trolley service or the buffet car will operate when travelling around Britain by train.
-Sometimes the train is too busy, there’s a staff shortage, or there’s some other problem.
+Sometimes the train is too busy, there’s a staff shortage, or another problem.

-Unfortunately, trains in the UK are often delayed or cancelled.
+Unfortunately, train travel in the UK is often delayed or cancelled.
 It drives commuters and leisure travellers to distraction and can take the shine off a trip.
-Delays have a bigger impact if you’ve got a connection to make, plane to catch or event to attend, so check the news and plan well!
+Delays have a bigger impact if you’ve got a connection to make, a plane to catch or an event to attend, so check the news and plan well!
 I always book the train before the train I need to take!

-If your line is closed due to maintenance works, you may be offloaded onto a ‘rail replacement bus’ instead – be aware that these connections are much slower than trains!
+If your line is closed due to maintenance works, you may be offloaded onto the pure hell of a ‘rail replacement bus’ instead – be aware that these connections are much slower than trains!

-On a positive note, if your train journey is delayed for more than 30 minutes, you can apply for ‘delay repay’ compensation.
-Hold onto your ticket if you’re delayed and check here to see if you’re entitled to make a claim and how much you can claim (up to 100% of your ticket price).
+On a positive note, if your train journey is delayed for more than 30 minutes, you can apply for “delay repay” compensation.
+Hold onto your ticket if you’re delayed, and check with NationalRail to see if you’re entitled to make a claim and how much you can claim (up to 100% of your ticket price).

-In Britain, few people have aircon in their homes, and some trains don’t have it either.
+In Britain, few people have aircon in their homes, and some trains don’t.
 You might have to open windows for ventilation.

 Train travel in the UK can get uncomfortably hot in the summer, so be prepared by wearing layers and carrying plenty of water.
 (Don’t expect the train to stock enough water for everyone or even to be able to buy some).

-Pro Tip: If you’re one of the last to board, and a reserved seat is vacant, it’s worth bagging it, as the passenger may be a “no show”.
-The worst that can happen is that they also turn up late and then ask you to move.
+Pro Tip: If you’re one of the last people to board, and a reserved seat is vacant, it’s worth bagging it, as the passenger may be a ‘no show’.
+The worst that can happen is they also turn up late and then ask you to move.

 - A trip up the Northumbrian East Coast mainline from York to Edinburgh is fabulously scenic (pick a forward-facing seat on the right-hand side of the carriage for the best views)

-- Routes through the Scottish highlands are out of this world (crossing the Glenfinnan Viaduct by Jacobite steam train is the ultimate Hogwart’s Express experience and probably the most famous of all of the steam train trips in the UK)
+- Routes through the Scottish highlands are out of this world.
+Crossing the Glenfinnan Viaduct by Jacobite steam train is the ultimate Hogwart’s Express experience and probably the most famous of all of the steam train trips in the UK)

 spanVictorian engineering marvel – the Ribblehead Viaduct